Akshita Mudgal

-Akshita Mudgal is an Indian actress well known for her role of Ishqi in Sony TV popular show Ishk Par Zor Nahi.
+Akshita Mudgal (born 9 July 2002) is an Indian actress well known for her role as Ishqi in Sony Entertainment Television's show Ishk Par Zor Nahi.

 Early life

-Akshita Mudgal was born on July 9, 2002 in Agra, Uttar Pradesh.
+Akshita Mudgal was born on 9 July 2002 in Agra, Uttar Pradesh.
 She is a professional dancer.

 Career

 At the age of 10, Akshita came to Mumbai from her hometown Agra and took part in DID Li'l Masters Season 2.
-After that, she started getting offers in acting and thus, she did her debut on television with Crime Patrol and appeared in more than 50 episodes.
+After that, she started getting offers in acting and thus, she made her debut on television with Crime Patrol and appeared in more than 50 episodes.
 Then in 2014, she appeared in a Kannada Film Ugramm.
 Later, she went ahead to play a role in the 2015 Bindass TV show Zindagi Wins.
-She also starred as a child artist in the 2015 Emraan Hashmi starrer film Mr. X and Akshay Kumar starrer film Brothers.
+She also starred as a child artist in the 2015 Emraan Hashmi starring film Mr. X and Akshay Kumar starring film Brothers.

 Then she played various supportive characters like one of the cousins in the 2017 Sony TV show Yeh Moh Moh Ke Dhaagey, 2017 & TV show Half Marriage and 2018 & TV show Mitegi Laxman Rekha.
 In 2019, she first appeared as the parallel lead in SAB TV show Bhakharwadi opposite Akshay Kelkar.
-The show wrapped up in 2020 due to Covid-19 pandemic.
+The show wrapped up in 2020 due to COVID-19 pandemic.

 She then played the lead role of Ishqi Ahaan Malhotra in Sony TV's popular show Ishk Par Zor Nahi opposite Param Singh.
 Her chemistry with the actor was immensely praised & adored by admirers and critics equally.
 Their offscreen camaraderie is very much liked by their admirers who call the duo "Parakshita".
 Param and Akshita were awarded Best Actor (critics) and Best Actress (critics) respectively at Lions Gold Awards 2021.
 The show got wrapped up on 20 August 2021 due to creative differences between the production house and the channel.

-She then played the female lead for Zee TV show Iss Mod Se Jaate hain opposite Hitesh Bharadwaj.
-The show went off air on 20 April 2022 due to low ratings.
+She then played the lead for Zee TV show Iss Mod Se Jaate hain opposite Hitesh Bharadwaj.